Dom

 @sinacolad.bsky.social

-Film critic: @portlandmercury.com, a few other places‬; Werner Herzog blog: wernerherzblog.substack.com; lb: https://boxd.it/9sMh; member: @portlandcritics.bsky.social and ‪@cascadiacritics.bsky.social‬
+Film critic: @portlandmercury.com, other stuff‬; Werner Herzog blog: wernerherzblog.substack.com; lb: https://boxd.it/9sMh; member: @portlandcritics.bsky.social and ‪@cascadiacritics.bsky.social‬

 Reposted by Dom